-Based on the WHO 2017 criteria, hematocrit levels above 49% in males and 48% in females, at sea level, are to be considered suggestive of polycythemia vera.
-In cases of polycythemia vera, there could be a concurrent increase in platelet and leucocyte counts as well.
+Based on the WHO 2017 criteria, hematocrit levels above 49% in males and 48% in females at sea level are to be considered suggestive of polycythemia vera.
+In cases of polycythemia vera, there could be a concurrent increase in platelet and leukocyte counts as well.
 The leucocyte count is usually between 10,000 to 20,000/microliter and may show eosinophilia and basophilia.
 Platelet counts may rarely exceed 100,000/microliter.

 Radioisotope studies using Cr-labeled autologous RBC transfusions accurately determine the true RBC mass and conclusively exclude spurious polycythemia.

 The presence of either high or low EPO levels directs the further plan of evaluation.

 Low EPO levels indicate primary polycythemia.
 Subsequent evaluation should be targeted toward the detection of polycythemia vera.